 The Counselor facilitates meetings with classroom teachers, advisors, administrators, and parents to support students and their families during the social and emotional transitions all Middle School students face as they enter puberty.
 The Counselor is available to parents to address their child’s developmental needs and to suggest appropriate interventions and make referrals.
 The Counselor is similarly available to consult with outside support providers as needed.
 The Counselor may meet with any student during the school year, as the need arises, and will be in contact with parents in case of serious need.
 The Counselor meets with students both individually and in groups.

-In addition, as part of the Religious Studies Curriculum, the Counselor facilitates an 8th grade Guidance class, which provides students with a forum to talk about the issues and concerns that are part of their lives at this transitional time.
+In addition, as part of the Ethics, Philosophy, and World Religions Curriculum, the Counselor facilitates an 8th grade Guidance class, which provides students with a forum to talk about the issues and concerns that are part of their lives at this transitional time.
 This class reflects the students’ greater level of maturity and ability to handle responsibility.
 The classes are confidential, and stress the values of trust and self-integrity, while assisting students with problem solving techniques and providing ongoing support through their challenges and accomplishments.